 Finally, retarget customers who have already shown intent and interest in your brand.
 Sustain this interest and convert it into a sale with special messaging or promos, like a discount on their initial investment.

 Repetition works to your benefit as communicating your message several times creates familiarity, which will lead to a closed deal.
 The Rule of 7 is a classic example of Effective Frequency.
 Be careful, though, and test this effort to find your perfect cadence.

 You can push further by leveraging customer reviews.
 People love learning about other peoples’ experiences and would rather trust their feedback.
 You can also explore referral programs and let previous customers promote your business.

 The End-Result: An Efficient Marketing Strategy

 These suggestions don’t require a huge budget and can make a significant difference for your business.
 Applying these principles will help you optimize marketing efforts and create an efficient marketing strategy that balances value with the budget.

 Resilient brands don’t push their marketing on customers.
 They create ways to provide real value to people’s lives.
-They are doing this with engaging marketing efforts that will turn repeat customers into loyal brand ambassadors.
-And so can you.
+Also they are doing this with engaging marketing efforts that will turn repeat customers into loyal brand ambassadors.
+If they can do it, so can you.